 Examples of abatements filed:

-Requests for abatements may be submitted in writing at any time:
+Requests for abatements may be submitted online or in writing at any time:

 - within 3 years from the date of filing the return or due date, whichever is later,